 Have Octopus automatically deploy the application to new machines that are provisioned as part of a cloud auto-scale.

 For load balanced applications, deploy to a subset of inactive servers, then swap them for the active servers.

 If you're deploying to the cloud, you can provision the environment as part of the deployment, giving you fully immutable infrastructure and ensuring your deployments are repeatable.

 Recurring Scheduled Deployments

-Ensure the latest version of your project is in the hands of QA testers.
-Schedule deployments to recur daily, on certain days/months or as a cron expression at single, minute or hourly intervals.
+Ensure the latest version of your project is in the hands of QA testers every morning.
 Set the deployment time, timezone and even factor in daylight saving considerations.

 You might also like...